 INSTRUCTIONS

-- Once the wax is completely melted, remove it from heat.
-Allow the wax to cool down to 125 degrees.
+Step 3: Once the wax is melted, remove it from the heat to cool to around 160°F and stir in your fragrance oil.

-- Once the wax is completely hardened, you can trim the wick, and it is ready to light.
-It should be about a 1/2 inch long.
+Step 5: Once the wax is completely hardened, you can trim the wick, and it is ready to light.
+It should be about a 1/4 inch long.

 NOTE: It may take 24-48 hours before your candle is completely hardened and ready to light.
 Make sure it fully hardens before lighting it to ensure the longest burn time.